jbostoen/iTop-custom-extensions/readme.md

 - **wip**: work in progress.
 Unfinished.
 Also contains some concepts.

-# Support development / freelance
+# Support, development and freelance work
 If you appreciate this work, consider a small donation.
 Also open to offers to discuss configuring, customizing and troubleshooting your iTop instance.
 Or to develop new features or extensions.